 Rental income from an investment property is taxable income.
 Hence, it must be included in your annual tax returns.
 On the other hand, rental income from a second home does not have to be declared as long as your second home is rented out for less than fourteen days.

-Investment properties can benefit from a variety of tax deductions, such as travel expenses, legal fees, repair expenses, and the like.
+Investment properties can benefit from a variety of tax deductions, such as travel expenses, legal fees, expenses for property management maintenance services, and the like.
 However, second homes don’t get to enjoy these deductions, considering that they’re only allowed to be rented for a very limited time.

 Can You Purchase a Home as a Second Home and Use It as an Investment Property Later?